donox/sst_static/support/admin_pages/multi_story_pages.md

 be "pages/page-one.md".
 Note also the (generally) ".md" extension associated with the file.

 #####make_snippet
-This like is generally copied as is.
+This is generally copied as is.
 It is intended to handle the case (not yet implemented) where the editors provide  separate specific snippet not taken from the file itself.

 #####starting_text, stopping_text